javitausia/CalValWaves/README.md

 ![map](/images/mapa-resumen.png)

 In this map, the node of reanalysis is shown with a red mark, the different satellite measures used to calibrate are represented with black points and the final validation will be done using the data of the buoy in purple.
-The calibration results can be shown in this figure:
+The calibration results are shown in this figure:

 ![calibration](/images/calibration-satellite.png)